HackTricks-wiki/hacktricks/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-sip.md

 #### [Upgrader bypass (2016)](https://objective-see.org/blog/blog\_0x14.html)

-When executed, the upgrade/installer application (i.e. `Install macOS Sierra.app`) sets up the system to boot off an installer disk image (that is embedded within the downloaded application).
-This installer disk image contains the logic to upgrade the OS, for example from OS X El Capitan, to macOS Sierra.
+The system is set to boot from an embedded installer disk image within the `Install macOS Sierra.app` to upgrade the OS, utilizing the `bless` utility.
+The command used is as follows:

-In order to boot the system off the upgrade/installer image (`InstallESD.dmg`), the `Install macOS Sierra.app` utilizes the **`bless`** utility (which inherits the entitlement `com.apple.rootless.install.heritable`):

-{% code overflow="wrap" %}
 ```bash
 /usr/sbin/bless -setBoot -folder /Volumes/Macintosh HD/macOS Install Data -bootefi /Volumes/Macintosh HD/macOS Install Data/boot.efi -options config="\macOS Install Data\com.apple.Boot" -label macOS Installer
 ```
-{% endcode %}

-Therefore, if an attacker can modify the upgrade image (`InstallESD.dmg`) before the system boots off it, he can bypass SIP.

-The way to modify the image to infect it was to replace a dynamic loader (dyld) which will naively load and execute the malicious dylib in the context of the application.
-Like **`libBaseIA`** dylib.
-Therefore, whenever the installer application is started by the user (i.e. to upgrade the system) our malicious dylib (named libBaseIA.dylib) will also be loaded and executed in the installer as well.

-Now 'inside' the installer application, we can control the this phase of the upgrade process.
-Since the installer will 'bless' the image, all we have to do is subvert the image, **`InstallESD.dmg`**, before it's used.
-It was possible to do this hooking the **`extractBootBits`** method with a method swizzling.\
-Having the malicious code executed right before the disk image is used, it's time to infect it.
+The security of this process can be compromised if an attacker alters the upgrade image (`InstallESD.dmg`) before booting.
+The strategy involves substituting a dynamic loader (dyld) with a malicious version (`libBaseIA.dylib`).
+This replacement results in the execution of the attacker's code when the installer is initiated.

+The attacker's code gains control during the upgrade process, exploiting the system's trust in the installer.
+The attack proceeds by altering the `InstallESD.dmg` image via method swizzling, particularly targeting the `extractBootBits` method.
+This allows the injection of malicious code before the disk image is employed.

-Inside `InstallESD.dmg` there is another embedded disk image `BaseSystem.dmg` which is the 'root file-system' of the upgrade code.
-It was posible to inject a dynamic library into the `BaseSystem.dmg` so the malicious code will be running within the context of a process that can modify OS-level files.
+Moreover, within the `InstallESD.dmg`, there's a `BaseSystem.dmg`, which serves as the upgrade code's root file system.
+Injecting a dynamic library into this allows the malicious code to operate within a process capable of altering OS-level files, significantly increasing the potential for system compromise.

 #### [systemmigrationd (2023)](https://www.youtube.com/watch?v=zxZesAN-TEk)